aerogear/graphql-testx/README.md

 ### Create and Start the server

-The only thing you need to pass to `TestxServer` is the Data Model because `TestxServer` is using Graphback under the hood, we are using the same [Data Model Definition](https://graphback.dev/docs/datamodel) as Graphback.

 ```js
 // create the server using a data model
 const server = new TestxServer(`